The Flying MobulasWanna go see the Mobula jump?

 Sadly, all the native cactus are being dug up and sold to resorts, there are hardly any left.

-cement walls to block everybody's access to the beach.
+From what I can gather, several Expats that live on the ocean's edge have built cement walls to block everybody's access to the beach.
 Newsflash: They can't do that.

-retaliation, the offended Expats rolled gigantic boulders to block the offending Expats cars.
+retaliation, the offended Expats rolled gigantic boulders onto the road to block the offending Expats vehicles.
 So now they can't drive up to their ocean front properties.
-That's pretty funny.
+Ha!
+Take that!

 The Roadrunner, or Corre Camino is a sneaky little bugger who likes to play chicken with your 4x4.